edgio-docs/edgio-docs/src/pages/guides/getting_started_performance.md

 Assess performance and caching behavior from the {{ PORTAL }}.
 Fine-tune your configuration by adding routes and then redeploying your property.

 ## Example {/*example*/}

+We provide links to a sample site and its source code below.
+You may also start experimenting with that site by clicking **Deploy to {{ PRODUCT }}`.

 <ExampleButtons
   title="Web CDN"